-Travelers Task Force on Climate-related Financial Disclosures Report 2018
+Travelers Task Force on Climate-related Financial Disclosures Report 2019

-Recent hurricanes and wildfires underscore the unpredictability of weather and how changing climate conditions could affect the frequency and severity of natural disasters.
-As an insurance company with property and casualty operations, the Travelers Companies, Inc. (together with its consolidated subsidiaries, Travelers or the Company) incorporates modeling and analytical techniques to better understand the impact of climate-related issues on our business and on our customers.
+Severe weather events over the last two decades have underscored the unpredictability of future climate trends, and changing climate conditions could add to the frequency and severity of natural disasters.
+As an insurance company with property and casualty operations, The Travelers Companies, Inc. (together with its consolidated subsidiaries, Travelers or the Company) incorporates modeling and analytical techniques to better understand the impact of climate-related issues on our business, our customers and our communities.